 - Put the escutcheon plate back on the wall (or install a new one if you have it).

 - Install the temperature knob, making sure the little nipple is in the groove of the cartridge before you tighten the screw.

 - Put the handle back in place and screw it on.

 - Test the faucet to make sure it works properly.

 - Caulk around the rim of the escutcheon plate to seal it.

 07 of 07

-Simply remove the handle and temperature knobs again and open the water with the handle.
-While water is coming out of the spout spin the cartridge in place 180 degrees.
+This is easily fixed.
+Remove the handle and temperature knobs again, and open the water flow with the handle.
+While water is flowing through the spout, spin the cartridge in place 180 degrees.
 This will solve the problem.